The Ultimate Divi Child Theme Guide for 2019

 What is the difference between a parent theme and a child theme?

-Okay…Now that we’ve learned what child themes are, and when to use them.
-Let’s get to the fun stuff and actually create theme. 😃
+Okay…Now that we’ve learned what child themes are, when to use them, as well as answered common questions about child themes, let’s get to the fun stuff and actually create theme. 😃

 How To Create A Child Theme